dodgerbluetx/DEND-Project-Capstone/README.md

 Included scripts:

+`manage_aws` --mode create_cluster - Used to automate the building of an AWS Redshift Cluster.

-  `manage_aws` - Used to automate the building and deletion of a
+`manage_aws` --mode delete_cluster - Used to automate the deletion of an AWS Redshift Cluster.
-    Redshift cluster.

-  `analyze_data.py` - Used to do some cursory analysis of the raw i94 data,
-    not required for use for the ETL process.
+`analyze_data.py` - Used to do some cursory analysis of the raw i94 data, not required for use for the ETL process.

-  `create_tables.py` - Used to build the required SQL table structure in the
+`create_tables.py` - Used to build the required SQL table structure in the Redshift cluster.
-    Redshift cluster.

 `etl.py` - Main ETL process, retrieves, transforms and loads the data sets.

-  `sql_queries` - Contains the queries used to create, copy, load and insert
-    data as part of the overall ETL.
+`sql_queries` - Contains the queries used to create, copy, load and insert data as part of the overall ETL.

 `./data` - Data sets used by this process.

 ## Environment Preparation